If You're at an Organized Course

 - Slope for Males

-In FreeSurfer, you can either create your own design matrices, or, if you can specify your design in terms of a FreeSurfer Group Descriptor File (FSGD), FreeSurfer will create them for you.
+You can either create your own design matrices, or, if you specify your design as a FreeSurfer Group Descriptor File (FSGD), FreeSurfer will create the design matrices for you.
 The FSGD file is a simple text file.
 See this page for the format.
 The demographics page also has an example FSGD file for this data.

 Things to do: